eraeen/parkinson-s-disease-prediction/README.md

 # parkinson-s-disease-prediction
-To predict weather the patient is healthy or diagnosed with parkinsons disease .
+To predict whether the patient is healthy or diagnosed with parkinsons disease .